Alexhb61/data-over-audio/FractionalFrequencies.md

 # Introduction
 This note attempts to articulate my confusion with fractional frequencies.
+ERROR found
 # Question:
 For any epsilon > 0, Given an Ideal 1+epsilon Hz bandpass filter with linear phase response and Finite Impulse Response, What is the maximum amount of data that can be put through two channels for a given Signal to Noise Ratio in voltz squared?
 # Standard answer:
-According to the shannon-hartley theorem, the answer should be AT MOST log_2(1+ SNR) bits per second, because the bandwidth is 1.
+According to the shannon-hartley theorem, the answer should be AT MOST 2*log_2(1+ SNR) bits per second, because the bandwidth is 1.
 # My current answer:
 At least 2SNR bits per second, proof:
 We will model the channel as an affine function: ```F(s)+ n = m ```.